 If an exhibitor shows two animals and they fall into the same weight class, the second animal must be shown by another eligible junior exhibitor.
 Market Animal Sale requirements are listed in a separate document.
 Market goats will be judged immediately following the market lamb classes on Friday.
 Premiums will not be paid on second entry animals.

-- 1. Kid (doe or wether) first entry.....5-4-3-2 - 2.
-Kid (doe or wether) second entry - 3.
-Carcass kid (carcass placing determined by ........6-5-4-3 ultra sound scanning)
+1. Kid (doe or wether) first / second entry5-4-3-2 2.
+Carcass kid6-5-4-3 (carcass placing determined by ultra sound scanning)

-Additional award
+Additional Award